 Here is how the Header and Payload would look (raw):

-Most of the time, developers won't need to implement the JWT signing algorithm from scratch.
+Most of the time, developers do not need to implement the JWT signing algorithm from scratch.
 Instead, they can use libraries that provide this functionality.

 Here are some examples of how to generate JWTs in different programming languages: